-Emergencies happen, and depending on the severity, you and your family could be on your own for several days, while emergency responders
+Emergencies happen at anytime, and depending on the severity, you and your family could be on your own for several days.
+It's important to be prepared!

 PreparedBC recommends three steps to emergency preparedness: